 Types of Materials Collected

 The archival collection includes types of materials which are normally found in church archives.
-These include synodical records, master lists of congregations, books, publications, newspapers, yearbooks, catalogs, brochures, bulletins, newsletters, news releases, clippings, scrapbooks, personal papers, oral histories, photographs, slides, filmstrips, motion pictures, videotapes, compact discs, phonodiscs, tape recordings, manuscripts, blueprints, drawings, and other ephemera.
-Both original material and facsimiles, including microprints, are collected.
-Only two copies of each are collected.
-Artifacts and works of art are collected only as far as space is available.
+These include synodical records, congregation files, publications, newspapers, yearbooks, catalogs, brochures, bulletins, newsletters, news releases, clippings, scrapbooks, personal papers, oral histories, photographs, slides, filmstrips, audiovisual recordings, manuscripts, blueprints, drawings, and other ephemera.
+Artifacts and works of art, more appropriate for museum, are typically not collected.

 b.
 Subject Coverage